ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Password_attacks.md

-# Module 3 - Lab 3 - Exercise 2 - Conduct password attacks
+# Module 3 - Lab 3 - Exercise 2 - Conduct Password attacks using the Attack Simulator

 Holly Dickson is concerned that some users in her organization may require education about secure password strategies.
 In this lab you will use the Microsoft 365 Attack simulator to determine your users' susceptibility to password attacks.

-### Task 1: Configure and launch a Brute Force attack using the Attack Simulator
+### Task 1: Configure and launch a Brute Force attack

 1. Go to the Office 365 Security & Compliance center (https://protection.office.com) and login as Holly Dickson.